 3) For authentication and authorization, the existing CP-based/UP-based procedures as specified in clause 6.3.3 of TS 33.503 [5] can be used as baseline for each hop during the normative work.

-Editor’s Note: Further work on authentication and authorization between the 5G ProSe Remote UE and potential 5G ProSe UE-to-Network Relay via the network is FFS.

 4) For Remote UE report procedure, the existing procedures for Remote UE Report as specified in clause 6.3.3 of TS 33.503 [5] can be used as baseline for the normative work.

-Editor’s Note: Further work on Remote UE report procedure is FFS.

 NOTE 4: How the Remote User ID of the Remote UE is obtained by the 5G ProSe UE-to-Network Relay for the Remote UE Report procedure is to be determined during normative phase in coordination with SA2.